fiyiogunkoya/FixDoc/README.md

 Stop losing infrastructure fixes in Slack threads — capture, search, and share them from your terminal.

-FixDoc is a CLI tool for cloud engineers that turns raw Terraform and Kubernetes error output into a searchable, version-controlled knowledge base.
-Every time you fix a deployment failure, FixDoc stores what broke and how you fixed it, so the next time that error shows up — whether it's you or a teammate — the answer is one command away.
+FixDoc is a CLI tool for cloud engineers that turns raw Terraform and Kubernetes error output into a searchable, version-controlled knowledge base that's risk aware and CI gate friendly.
+With Fixdoc you are building an intelligent error knowledge platform that guards your deployments and lets you understand wider infrastructure impact through smart analysis.

 ## See It In Action